robolab-pavia/mdt/README.md

 * You can edit a them of add your own custom theme.
 Themes are deined with a simple JSON "CSS-like" format.
 * Intelligent word wrapping.

-* Interactive mode you can:
+In interactive mode you can:

 * Open web links in the default *browser* (requires a graphic sessions to work).
 * Follow links to local files forward and backward, allowing a convenient exploration of "wiki-style" files.